jobial-io/scase/README.md

 ```

 We want the code to be **as type-safe as possible**, with no possibility of replying with the "wrong"
-type or forgetting to send a reply entirely.
+type or forgetting to send a response entirely.

 Application developers like to focus on the business logic, implemented on top of a **safe, concise and platform independent API**.